-The Old Deerfield Cemetery Association is spearheading a major public-private conservation project aimed at repairing, stabilizing and cleaning nearly 400 historical gravestones, some as old as 220 years, at the Laurel Hill Cemetery.
-The goal is to preserve a precious resource linked to generations of the Town’s earliest families and to provide learning, interpretation and reflection opportunities for future generations.
-Preservation techniques leverage successes with previous publicly-funded and privately-funded gravestone conservation projects in Deerfield. (see below)
+The Old Deerfield Cemetery Association spearheaded a first-ever 50/50 public-private conservation project in 2020 that involved the repair, stabilization and cleaning of some 420 historical monuments and gravestones, some as old as 220 years, at the Laurel Hill Cemetery.
+The Association is committed to preserving this precious resource linked to seven generations of the Town’s impactful families and to providing learning, interpretation and reflection opportunities for future generations.
+Please see below photo and video documentation of this latest successful conservation project at Laurel Hill Cemetery.

 Gravestone Services of New England discusses 2014 conservation work in Deerfield, MA